vmware-tanzu/velero/site/README-HUGO.md

 Install the following for an easy to use dev environment:

-* `brew install rbenv`
+* `brew install hugo`
-* `rbenv install 2.6.3`
-* `gem install bundler`

 # Dependencies for Linux
 If you are running a build on Ubuntu you will need the following packages:
-* ruby
-* ruby-dev
-* ruby-bundler
-* build-essential
-* zlib1g-dev
-* nginx (or apache2)
+* hugo

 # Local Development
-1. Install Jekyll and plug-ins in one fell swoop. `gem install github-pages` This mirrors the plug-ins used by GitHub Pages on your local machine including Jekyll, Sass, etc.
-2. Clone down your own fork, or clone the main repo `git clone https://github.com/vmware-tanzu/velero` and add your own remote.
+1. Clone down your own fork, or clone the main repo `git clone https://github.com/vmware-tanzu/velero` and add your own remote.
-3. `cd velero/site`
+1. `cd velero/site`
-4. `rbenv local 2.6.3`
-5. `bundle install`
-6. Serve the site and watch for markup/sass changes `jekyll serve --livereload --incremental`.
-You may need to run `bundle exec jekyll serve --livereload --incremental`.
+1. Serve the site and watch for markup/sass changes `hugo serve`.
-7. View your website at http://127.0.0.1:4000/
+1. View your website at http://127.0.0.1:1313/
-8. Commit any changes and push everything to your fork.
+1. Commit any changes and push everything to your fork.
-9. Once you're ready, submit a PR of your changes.
+1. Once you're ready, submit a PR of your changes.
 Netlify will automatically generate a preview of your changes.

+# Jetbrains IDE setup (IntelliJ, Goland, etc)
+1. Install the `Hugo Integration` plugin: https://plugins.jetbrains.com/plugin/13215-hugo-integration
+    - Under `Preferences...` -> `Plugins`
+1. Create a new configuration:
+    - Click `Edit Configurations...`
+    - Click the `+` button to create a new configuration and select `Hugo`
+    - Select `hugo serve` and make sure it is running under the `site` directory
+    - Save and run the new Configuration
+    - View your website at http://127.0.0.1:1313/
+    - Any changes in `site` will reload the website automatically

 # Adding a New Docs Version